emqxarchive/emqx-docs-en/source/plugins.rst

 Test the CoAP Plugin
 ::::::::::::::::::::

 A CoAP client is necessary to test CoAP plugin.
-In following example the `libcap`_ is used.
+In following example the `libcoap`_ is used.

 .. code:: bash